isomerpages/moe-manjusrisec/_passionate-learners/Departments/Craft and Technology (C&T).md

 #### **What is Design and Technology (D&T) @MJR?**

-The design thinking process is central to the learning experiences in D&T@MJR.
+<p style="text-align: justify;">The design thinking process is central to the learning experiences in D&T@MJR.
 Students develop a way of design thinking through sketching to generate and to develop design solutions for real-world contexts.
 Students explore and experiment ideas through mock-ups as they seek a practical and appropriate design solution for the identified user.
 Students make prototype as a cognitive and hand-ons endeavour.
-Through designing and making, students develop 21st century competencies and designerly dispositions, namely, embracing uncertainties and complexities in real-world contexts, be cognizant of and resolve ill-defined problems, and relentless drive to seek out how things work.
+Through designing and making, students develop 21st century competencies and designerly dispositions, namely, embracing uncertainties and complexities in real-world contexts, be cognizant of and resolve ill-defined problems, and relentless drive to seek out how things work.  </p>

 #### **Design and Technology (D&T) Programmes**

-In alignment with our School Applied Learning Programme, Smart Home and Assistive Technologies, Lower Sec students conceptualize and create design solutions for the elderly and less fortunate via a series of structured design-and-make projects.
+<p style="text-align: justify;">In alignment with our School Applied Learning Programme, Smart Home and Assistive Technologies, Lower Sec students conceptualize and create design solutions for the elderly and less fortunate via a series of structured design-and-make projects.
 Upper Sec Students extend their learning at the tertiary level as they participate in design courses in post-sec institutions and embark on learning journey to design museums.
-These learning experiences prepare students for the undertaking of a coursework task in the National GCE examination.
+These learning experiences prepare students for the undertaking of a coursework task in the National GCE examination.</p>

 |   |   |   |